theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+* Version 1.0.9 has a bunch of bug fixes, enhancements, and new features.
+For a full list, check out the the [changelog](CHANGELOG.md).
+A few highlights:
+  * Fixed the obscure "ghost connections" bug where the `WebSocketConnection` would sometimes fail to emit the `close` event when there was an error such as ECONNRESET on the underlying socket.
+  * Adding option to ignore `X-Forwarded-For` headers when accepting connections from untrusted clients.
+  * Can now simultaneously listen on ws:// and wss://
+  * Incorporating upstream enhancements to native extensions.
+Hopefully the build process on Windows will go a bit more smoothly now.
+  * Better and more fair handling of buffered incoming messges under load.

-- As of version 1.0.7, ***Native modules are now optional.*** If they fail to compile, WebSocket-Node will still work but will not verify that received UTF-8 data is valid, and xor masking/unmasking of payload data for security purposes will not be as efficient as it is performed in JavaScript instead of native code.
+* As of version 1.0.7, ***Native modules are now optional.*** If they fail to compile, WebSocket-Node will still work but will not verify that received UTF-8 data is valid, and xor masking/unmasking of payload data for security purposes will not be as efficient as it is performed in JavaScript instead of native code.

-- Version 1.0.7 requires node v0.6.10, since that's the first version that I can manage to successfully build the native extensions with node-gyp through npm.
-If anyone can figure out how to build native extensions in a way that works with both older and newer versions of Node, I'm happy to accept a patch!

-- If you want to support Unicode characters outside the Basic Multilingual Plane (BMP) you must use Node v0.8.x, which added support for representing these characters as surrogate pairs inside JavaScript strings.
-Under Node v0.6.x, characters with code points greater than 65535 (greater than a 16-bit unsigned value) will have their code point truncated, resulting in seemingly unpredictable characters being returned.

-- WebSocket-Node was already [one of the fastest WebSocket libraries for Node](http://hobbycoding.posterous.com/websockt-binary-data-transfer-benchmark-rsult), and thanks to a small patch from [kazuyukitanimura](https://github.com/kazuyukitanimura), this library is now [up to 200% faster](http://hobbycoding.posterous.com/how-to-make-websocket-work-2x-faster-on-nodej) as of version 1.0.3!

 Changelog
 ---------